-Commerce plus broadcasting equals Comcast.
-The company's core cable division is the largest pay-TV provider in the US with about 22 million video subscribers.
-Comcast derives the bulk of its revenue from its cable services offered in 39 states and the District of Columbia.
-It has about 21 million broadband Internet subscribers, while its XFINITY computer telephony service has about 11 million customers.
-Comcast also has cable programming interests, such as E!, G4, and The Golf Channel, and sells time to advertisers.
-In early 2014, Comcast moved to buy Time Warner Cable for some $45 billion in stock.
+Comcast is the biggest pay-TV provider in the US with about 22 million video subscribers for its core cable division.
+The company downloads the bulk of its revenue from its cable services offered in 39 states and the District of Columbia.
+Its broadband Internet service has about 21 million subscribers and its XFINITY computer telephony service has about 11 million customers.
+Comcast also owns NBCUniversal, which includes the NBC TV network, Universal Studios, and the Universal theme parks.
+Comcast ended its $45 billion bid to acquire Time Warner Cable in the face of regulatory opposition.

 Comcast operates throughout the US.

 Sales and Marketing

 Comcast offers its services directly to residential and business customers through call centers, door-to-door selling, direct mail advertising, television advertising, Internet advertising, local media advertising, telemarketing, and retail outlets.

 Comcast spent about $5.1 billion on advertising, marketing, and promotion expenses during fiscal 2013.

 Revenue increased 6% to almost $69 billion in 2014 from about $64.6 billion in 2013.
 Higher revenue from the cable communications came from an increase in business service revenue with more small business customers signing up for high-speed Internet and voice services.
 Higher revenue translated into higher net income, which was $8.4 billion in 2014, up from from $6.8 billion in 2013.
 Cash flow from operations rose to about $17 billion compared to $14.16 billion in 2013 due to higher net income and a change in the working capital.